mkubrycz/mkubrycz.github.io/_posts/2019-02-24-mermaid-react-docker.md

 ];
 ```

-...the interpreter should also create the nodes declaration part of mermaid script:
+The interpreter should also create the nodes declaration part of mermaid script for us to be able to see them on the flowchart:

 ```js
 // mermaid-interpreter.js